MicrosoftDocs/customer-insights/ci-docs/engagement-insights/unknown-to-known.md

 ![Enable unknown to known](media/U2Ktoggle.png "Enable unknown to known")

-## Data flow

-1. Website visitor signs in via special mapping event `(cookieId and authId)` which is sent to engagement insights and passed on to Azure Storage.
-2. Web events get ingested to engagement insights.
-3. Unauthenticated (unknown) web events are passed on to Azure Storage.
-4. Events get combined and enriched with authId for visitors who authenticated.
-These events are now known.
-5. Enriched events are stored in [Kusto](/azure/data-explorer/kusto/concepts.md) moving forward.

 ## Adding JavaScript code to your site's tracking snippet

 A website can capture **user authId** with the following JavaScript sample using the [engagement insights web SDK](advanced-SDK-implementation.md).